How to differentiate accomplishment, leadership and teamwork stories

 LEADERSHIP BEHAVIOUR

-Blanchard and Hersey characterized leadership style in terms of the amount of direction and of support that the leader gives to his or her followers, and so created a simple grid:
+Blanchard and Hersey characterized leadership style in terms of the amount of direction and support that the leader gives to his or her followers, and so created a simple grid:

 DEVELOPMENT LEVEL